rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 It has twice number of weight parameters to learn $$w'$$ and $$w$$

 ## What Activation function should I use ?<sup>[2](#references)</sup>
-1. For output layer use sigmoid if classification task
+1. For output layer, use sigmoid or softmax in classification task
-2. For output layer use no activation or Purelin function $$f(u) = u$$ if regression task
+2. For output layer, use no activation or Purelin function $$f(u) = u$$ in regression task
 3. For other neurons:
-    1. Use the ReLU non-linearity if you carefully set learning rates and monitor the fraction of “dead ReLU” in network.
+    1. Use the ReLU non-linearity, if you carefully set learning rates and monitor the fraction of “dead ReLU” in network.
     2. Else try Leaky ReLU or Maxout.
-    3. Or try tanh but it will work worse than ReLU
+    3. Or try tanh, although it might be worse than ReLU
-    4. Never use sigmoid
+    4. Avoid sigmoid

 ## Differentiation:
 #### Basic formulas: